cjq23770/my-rpm-repo/README.md

-# Welcome to GitHub Desktop!
+# Welcome to our Github space!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.
+This space mainly updates RPM packages that are not officially available, and after personal compilation and testing, there were no issues.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+I would like to share and use it with everyone.